ftfy: fixes text for you¶

 Build the compressed data file ‘char_classes.dat’ and write it to the current directory.

-If you run this, run it in Python 3.5 or later.
-It will run in earlier versions, but you won’t get the Unicode 8 standard, leading to inconsistent behavior.
+If you run this, run it in Python 3.5 or later, even though that requires an alpha version at the time of writing this code.
+It will run in earlier versions, but you won’t get the Unicode 7 standard, leading to inconsistent behavior.

 To protect against this, running this in the wrong version of Python will raise an error unless you pass